Table of Contents

 Motorized hedgers make quick work of trimming shrubs into whatever shape you like.
 A designer note; have you ever wondered how Disney World has those shrubs cut into characters.
 It’s actually quite simple.
 The first make a cage with regular cage material.
 Only they make the cage into the shape they want.
 Then they put the cage over the young shrub.
 This gives the maintenance person a clear goal for pruning.
 Then they just cut back to the wire every time.
 See, easy.

-Sometimes it can seem like your entire landscape requires some sort of attention all the time throughout the year.
+Depending on your selection of landscape maintenance types, sometimes it can seem like your entire landscape requires some sort of attention all the time throughout the year.
 But even though there are times when your landscape will require attention, there is a pretty universal schedule you can work with to know when to invest.

 In February, it’s a good time to begin thinking about what you want your yard and entire landscape to look like for the upcoming year.
 If you decide you want to have a weed free lawn for example, you want to know soon enough so your biological lawn care technician can apply what’s called a “Pre-emergence.”
 This is a simple application to you lawn that keeps random weed seeds which may have landed on your lawn over the winter, from germinating.
 They usually apply this before the year starts, sometimes in late February, early March.
 As far as your plants go, you will